bittlingmayer/nlp-intro-course/conversation.md

 [Slides](https://docs.google.com/presentation/d/1yLHX748wU_6i1FVJPxORgCx7pYnfLzX2dfbUE1cHmLk/edit?usp=sharing)

+This lab is experimental.
+ParlAI is a new framework that is still launching.

 **Improve the baseline accuracy for one of the ParlAI corpora**

 You can choose from any of the corpora included with ParlAI.
 They have different output types (eg SQuAD), different domains, and also very different data sizes.